revvayn/live_report/README.md

-# Hi there 👋, I'm Max Planck
+z# Hi there 👋, I'm Max Planck

 ## 👨‍💻 About Me
 I am passionate about IoT, web development, and building practical projects that solve real-world problems.